Method-for-Software-System-Development/Cloud_Computing/Lab7_Omer_Matan/README.md

 | `OR` search for `['cloud', 'ai']` | Docs 1 and 2 found | Average scores: 5.0 and 3.0 |
 | Add rating of 4 to Doc 1 | Score updated | New average: 4.5 |
 | Retrieve document by ID | `"1"` | Title and 100-char snippet displayed |

----

-## 🛠 Future Extensions

-- REST API with Flask or FastAPI
-- Persistent backend with Firebase or MongoDB
-- User authentication and permissions
-- Relevance-based search ranking (e.g., TF-IDF)

----

-## 🧑‍💻 Authors

-Built by students at Braude College – as part of a Microservices & Cloud Computing exercise.